-Wireless access is available in all academic and administrative buildings and most outdoor spaces at WMU.
-Multiple wireless connection types are available including secure, open, and guest options.
-Wireless is also available in the public areas and individual rooms of residence halls and in Stadium Drive and Western View apartments.
-Wireless will be available in Goldsworth Valley apartments at a later date.
+Wireless (Wi-Fi) access is available in all academic and administrative buildings and most outdoor spaces at WMU.
+Wi-Fi is also available in the public areas and individual rooms of residence halls and in Stadium Drive and Western View apartments.
+Wi-Fi is expected to be available in Goldsworth Valley apartments for fall 2018.

-Special events involving a large number of people who need simultaneous wireless access in the same location should be scheduled well in advance by contacting firstname.lastname@example.org to determine if sufficient network connectivity exists to support the event and the activity.
+Wi-Fi requests for special events involving a large number of people who need simultaneous Wi-Fi access in the same location should be scheduled well in advance by contacting firstname.lastname@example.org.
+They will be able to determine if sufficient network connectivity exists to support the event and the activity.
 It may be necessary to move the location of the event/activity, upgrade the network at the event location, or change the number of people or connectivity requirements of the event.

 Taking the time to report an issue with Wi-Fi in a particular location will help us analyze access points and strategically plan updates.

 - Submit a Wi-Fi problem report You will be taken to ITDirect and asked to login with your Bronco NetID and password.